-If you can't get hold of Serrano ham then don't worry, you can get away with Parma Ham as a much more common alternative.
+If you can't get hold of Serrano ham then don't worry, you can get away with Parma Ham (or indeed any thinly sliced raw ham) as a much more common alternative.

 Asparagus cooks really quickly on the grill and blackens ever so easily so wrapping it in the ham helps to protect the asparagus from the intensity of the grill heat.
 It also adds a lovely saltiness to the dish.

 I've done this recipe for 12 spears but depending on the number of guests you have you may want to do more.
 It is expensive to do so you could serve it as part of a larger platter of appetizers - maybe three on each plate.

 Alternatively it makes for great finger-food but once they come off the grill don't expect them to hang around on the serving plate for very long.